Mission Statement - “To help children learn values with fun, to delight like the moon and shine like the sun.”

 Aruni: Grades 5 and 6

-Text Book: Key to Success, India the Sacred Land
+Text Book: P.O Box Mr God, India the Sacred Land

 Why is Bharat (India) sacred ?
 India provides us with a rich history and culture with so much to be proud of.
 India has offered so much to this world, and in this class, as children begin to get exposed to the history of the United States in their schools, they can also begin to appreciate the rich history of Bharat.
 What more can we ask for than for our children to develop a pride in what Bharat has offered and continues to offer the world.